linode/apl-docs/docs/for-ops/how-to/core-only.md

 - All required ingress resources
 - Istio (including the virtual services for public exposed services with HTTP response headers)
 - Network policies
-- ArgoCD and ArgoCD application sets to automatically deploy the front-end and api workloads
+- Argo CD and Argo CD application sets to automatically deploy the front-end and api workloads

 2. Change the values